dyodji/RealityCheck/README.md

-# The FurReelBot - A Fact-Checking Reddit Bot
+# The RealityCheckBot - A Fact-Checking Reddit Bot

-Welcome to The FurReelBot project!
-This Python-based Reddit bot aims to bring a bit more factuality to the world of social media.
-It listens for mentions in Reddit comments and uses powerful AI tools like OpenAI's GPT and the ClaimBuster API to fact-check claims.
+Our aim is to bring a bit more context to comment threads of social media.
+Invoking `/RealityCheck` (or `/RealityCheck additional claim here`) will submit the parent comment or post to RealityCheck where it'll be broken down into a list of logical "claims" that can be individually validated, via fact-checking services online, and posted in an organized reply with links to relavant articles, sites etc.

 ## Getting Started

-To get started with FurRealBot, follow these steps:
+To get started with RealityCheckBot, follow these steps:

 1. Ensure you have a suitable version of Python installed (3.8 or newer is recommended).